 You can sort like with like, you could create a chronological timeline, you can create your own system!
 Truly, this is about what works for your brain.

-The way I start my clients out with is three main buckets:
+The way I start with my clients is three main buckets:

-- Things you’d maybe sorta kinda like to share
+- The personal: things you’d maybe sorta kinda like to share

-- Things that, while not a therapy problem, are off limits.
+- The private: things that, while not a therapy problem, are off limits.

 Similar to the beginning work of this phase of the framework, the final bit of CLARIFY is to take the things off the table that you know aren’t things you want to share – which is totally up to you!